 Study of techniques for the gathering of data on public administration with reference to survey research and methodology; examination of various data analysis methods.
 620. (250.)
-Management of Urban Governments (3) Selected problems in the management of urban governments.
+Seminar in Management of Urban Governments (3) Selected problems in the management of urban governments.
 Maximum credit six units applicable on a master's degree.
-621. (255.)
-The Metropolitan Area (3) Prerequisite: Public Administration 310, 512 or 520.
+Public Administration and Urban Studies / 263 621.
+(255.)
+Seminar in The Metropolitan Area (3) Prerequisite: Public Administration 310, 512 or 520.
 Selected problems in the government and administration of the world's major metropolitan areas.
-630. (247.)
+630. (241.)
 Seminar in Public Personnel Administration (3) Prerequisite: Public Administration 600.